k2view-academy/K2View-Academy/articles/33_data_catalog/02_e2e_catalog_creation_process.md

 # E2E Catalog Creation Process

 This article is an end-to-end description of the catalog creation process.
-The details for each step are described in other articles or can be accessed via the links in the instructions below.
+The details for each step are described in other articles and can also can be accessed via the links in the instructions below.

 To create a Data Catalog from the Fabric project and to start using it, do the following: